Snake on: Keeping Love Alive

 Schedule Saturday 24 April in your diary for our Zoomcast ‘Keeping Love Alive’ at 4pm.
-All welcome: click here to register and receive the Zoom call link.

 Love’s habitat is enormous and spans the broad expanse of an entire lifetime.
 Feeding a creature that continually changes shape makes keeping love alive a challenge.
 Few predators threaten love: yet it’s wise to keep an eye out for bitterness, resentment and fear.